ARJUN227-CREATE/Task_Manager/README.md

-Task Manager CLI Application
+# Task Manager CLI Application

-Description:
-Task Manager CLI is a command line tool.
-Its helps user to track their task.Users can Add, View, Delete and mark task is Completed.
-Save the task to a JSON file, allowing to load the file next time when use the application
+Task Manager CLI is a command line tool that helps users track their tasks.
+It allows users to add, view, delete, and mark tasks as completed.
+Tasks are saved to a JSON file, allowing them to be loaded the next time the application is used, making task management efficient and persistent.

-Features
+## Features

-Add a task
+1. **Add a Task** - Add a new task to your task list.
-View task
-Delete a task
+2. **View Tasks** - View all tasks, including their status (completed or not).
+3. **Delete a Task** - Remove a specific task from the list.
-Mark as complete
+4. **Mark as Complete** - Mark a task as completed.
-save task as JSON file
-Requrements
+5. **Save Tasks to JSON** - Save tasks to a JSON file for persistence.

+## Requirements

-python 3
+- Python 3

-Installation
-To work with this project, clone the repository using this URL. repository URL :